bcgov/aps-infra-platform/documentation/reference/plugins/proxy-cache.md

 ## Configuration reference

 This is a stock plugin from Kong Hub.
-See the [configuration reference page](https://docs.konghq.com/hub/kong-inc/proxy-cache/) for a list of parameters and protocol compatibility notes.
+See the [configuration reference page](https://docs.konghq.com/hub/kong-inc/proxy-cache/configuration/) for a list of parameters and protocol compatibility notes.

+> `cache_ttl` : This value is restricted to be between 15 and 60 seconds

+> The `strategy` and `memory.dictionary_name` will be set automatically and can
+> not be overridden.

+> - `vary_headers` : Relevant request headers considered for the cache key.
+If
+>   undefined, none of the headers are taken into consideration.
+> - `vary_query_params` : Relevant query parameters considered for the cache
+>   key.
+If undefined, all params are taken into consideration.

+> The `dictionary_name` is capped at 1Mi to be shared across all services.
+> Recommended practice is to use the cache for targeted files to produce the
+> greatest improvement on overall performance of your application.

 ## Common usage example